 Best fit

-Where it may fall short
+Where it falls short

-Cost, control and compounding
+Cost, control, and compounding

 Gen Leads is easier to justify when the business wants managed outbound execution now.
 Its public site pushes appointment-setting, outsourced business development, lead nurturing, and contact or quote-request paths rather than a published pricing table.
 That suits buyers who want a team to step in and handle outreach capacity without first redesigning the stack.